 Basically, I needed my sister’s stem cells to fight my cancer cells or whatever remains of it.
 Through this, we hoped I will remain in remission for a long time.
 My stem cell transplantation (SCT) journey began on May 9, with my sister as my initial caregiver.
 I was admitted to the hospital and was inserted with a central line in my femoral vein.

-For the next 5 days, I had chemotherapy (Cyclophosphamide + Fludarabine) which I tolerated well.
+For the next 5 days, I had chemotherapy, cyclophosphamide and fludarabine, which I tolerated well.

-On May 15, I had a Total Body Irradiation (TBI) and the experience was unique because I had to be naked!
+On May 15, I went through total body irradiation (TBI).
+The experience was peculiar; I had to be naked!
 Gratefully, the staff was nothing short of professional.
-The procedure itself was short - around 15 minutes each side of the body.
-But, the preparation took longer.
-I lay in the table and there were lots of hands strapping, positioning, measuring me, and putting electrodes on me.
+The procedure itself was short, around fifteen minutes on each side of the body.
+But the preparation took long.
+I lay in the table, and there were lots of hands strapping, positioning, measuring, and putting electrodes on me.
 They also covered me in water bags!
 That, I didn’t know what for.

 On May 16 and 17, I had my rebirthday.
 I was reborn with a new immune system.
 I was given another fighting chance in life.
 It was Day 0.

 My sister had her stem cells harvested through a femoral vein access and using an apheresis machine in 4 hours.
 The stem cells were then immediately transfused to me.
 We had to do it twice because on the 16th, we only had 2.5 million stem cells, and I needed 5 million stem cells.
 God multiplied what we lacked!
 On the 17th, we had 4.7 million stem cells.
 My sister was then able to go home on the 18th.